No Fee Until We Collect

 Seek Professional Medical Treatment

+Regardless of how minor injuries may seem after an accident, there could be underlying damage to soft tissue and organs that may develop into serious conditions later.
 Following an accident, it’s best to consult with a medical professional for a proper health assessment.
 A doctor may discover certain conditions and prescribe treatment before they have the chance to worsen.

-Not only can seeing a doctor help put accident victims on the road to recovery early on, but this will also generate medical records and bills that could support victims when settling injury claims with insurance companies.
+Not only can seeing a doctor help put accident victims on the road to recovery early on, but it will also generate medical records and bills that could support victims when settling injury claims with insurance companies.

-Otherwise, when filing a claim, failing to seek medical treatment early enough could indicate to insurers that injuries aren’t as severe as the victim claims.
+When filing a claim, failing to seek medical treatment early enough could indicate to insurers that injuries aren’t as severe as the victim claims.

-All insurance companies involved, including the victims’ and the at-fault drivers’, will want to perform an inspection of vehicles involved to build an estimate for damages.
+All insurance companies involved, including the victims’ and the at-fault drivers’, will need to perform an inspection of vehicles involved to build an estimate for damages.
 If it’s still possible to operate the vehicle, drivers can take it into a designated repair shop or claims center, or they may be able to submit information remotely via their phone and footage of the damage.

 Determine Fault

-After submitting all necessary documentation to insurers, these companies will begin determining who was at fault for the accident.
+After submitting all the necessary documentation to insurers, these companies will begin determining who was at fault for the accident.
 They’ll then decide what type of compensation to award claimants.
 This process should be more straightforward if victims understood what to do after a car accident and followed all necessary steps.

 Take the Case to Trial

-In extreme cases when neither side can agree to a settlement after the claims process, a car accident case may go to court with a lawsuit.
+In cases when neither side can agree to a settlement after the claims process, a car accident case may go to court with a lawsuit.

 These cases, depending on all the elements involved, can take over a year to settle.
 They also require plenty of expertise to help navigate the legal process, which is why having an attorney to provide representation is critical.
-Cases will usually go more smoothly if accident victims know what to do after a car accident.

 At the end of the case, the jury and judge will decide whether to award compensation to victims, along with the specific settlement amount.